 The Morata Master tempera on panel.
 The Mass of St. Gregory.

 Aragon 15th century, province of Zaragoza.
-Tempera on panel taking up the theme of the mass of Saint-Grégoire. the scene shows represent Pope Gregory the Great (540-604) celebrating mass in the Church of the Holy Cross in Jerusalem in Rome, and the apparition on the altar of Christ opposite of him as a Man of Sorrows.
+Tempera on panel taking up the theme of the mass of Saint-Grégoire. the scene shows Pope Gregory the Great (540-604) celebrating mass in the Church of the Holy Cross in Jerusalem in Rome, and the apparition on the altar of Christ as a Man of Sorrows.